Keyword Match Types

 Shows your ads if a search query contains your keywords in any order, and along with other terms.
-Your ads will also appear for singular and plural forms, synonyms, stemmings etc. So for example, if your broad match keyword is (roof repairs), the same ad from the same ad group will show for (roofing companies), (roofers), (ceiling repairs) and other services you may not provide.
+Your ads will also appear for singular and plural forms, synonyms, stemmings etc. So for example, if your broad match keyword is (roof repairs), the same ad from the same ad group will show for (roofing companies), (roofers), (ceiling repairs), and other services you may not provide.
 Exercise serious caution when using broad match keywords or avoid using them altogether (see BMM below).
-These keywords operate off of a scoring algorithm, and the more keyphrases you use, the less relevant they become.
-For example, we had a moving company as a client and used the broad match keyword (long distance moving companies).
+These keywords operate off of a scoring algorithm, and the more key phrases you use, the less relevant they become.
+For example, we had a moving company as a client and used the broad match keyword (long-distance moving companies).
 Google chose to show our ads for (long distance phone companies).
 The reason Google did this is because we used three of the same words (long-distance-companies).
-Typically, you will find that broad keywords have the lowest conversion rates and least relevance.
+Typically, you will find that broad keywords have the lowest conversion rates and the least relevance.
 The primary purpose of broad match keywords is for keyword research when you are first learning about a new market or when you want to go on a keyword mining expedition.
 Use the Google Search Query Report (SQR) to mine these new keywords.

 Broad Match Modifier (BMM) (some control)